CALI TECHNOLOGIES

 • Risk owners preparing internal reviews

-AI reads the same metrics the investigator sees—buckets, counts, values, risk mixes, entities, and timelines—and proposes candidate narratives for different audiences.
+The Cali Panel summarizes the same metrics the investigator sees—buckets, counts, values, risk mixes, entities, and timelines—and proposes narrative drafts and operational summaries for different audiences.

 • Generates candidate narratives for high-risk clusters and buckets worth escalation.